Snap lost $2.2 billion last quarter

 Snap posted sales of $149.6 million for the March quarter, far below Wall Street estimates.
 Its user numbers also came in light.
 Snap had 166 million daily active users in the March quarter, an addition of just 8 million from the previous quarter.

-Its stock fell more than 20% in after hours trading Wednesday, nearly erasing all the gains since its IPO.
+Its stock fell as much as 25% in after hours trading Wednesday, erasing nearly all the gains since it went public at $17 a share.

+Evan Spiegel, Snap's secretive 26-year-old CEO, told analysts on a conference call that he thinks about user growth "through the lens of creativity."

+"The more that we can remove friction from this creative process, the more that people want to use this service, and that's our strategy," Spiegel said.

 Ever since Snap publicly filed its IPO paperwork, there have been concerns about the young company's mounting losses, lofty valuation and the lack of voting rights for shareholders.